 Objective 1: Develop a water conservation program.
-(Ongoing review annually-ADWR System Water Plan)
+As documented in the Rules and Regulations.

 Objective 2: Monitoring our new meter system and communicating on possible leaks in a timely manner.
 (On going - at least monthly with our billing system)

 Goal 6: Develop and follow security procedures that protect District facilities from unauthorized access and damage.